lachlanmcdonald/mg-shader-wiki/Grid-Brush.md

 ## Axes Modes

-- *Axis Mode* can be used to only generate a grid on a particular axis.
-- When no *Axis Mode* is set, a grid is generated on all axes.
+Axis Modes can be used to only generate a grid on a particular axis.
+When no Axis Mode is set, a grid is generated on all axes.

 <table>
     <tr>